nun.tax

 Liquidation Bot

 A liquidation bot for the AAVE protocol, written in Rust.
-It monitors the AAVE protocol for undercollateralized loans and executes liquidations to profit from the difference in collateral value.
+It monitors the protocol for undercollateralized loans and executes liquidations to profit from the difference in collateral value.

-This project underwent multiple iterations, with the first version being written together with a friend in Kotlin.
+This project underwent multiple iterations, with the first version written together with a friend in Kotlin.
 After a few weeks, I rewrote it in Rust to improve performance and avoid the global state issues we encountered in concurrent Kotlin.

 I can't make the code public at the moment, but I'd genuinely love to talk about it in more detail, seriously, hit me up.